 6.2.2 Examine the WTSA Resolutions with a view to avoid repetitions and duplication with the PP Resolutions.

-6.2.3 Prepare towards revision/modification/suppression/addition of Resolutions for WTSA and for PP.
+6.2.3 Prepare towards modification, suppression or addition of Resolutions for WTSA and PP.

 6.3 Guiding principles for streamlining in-force WTSA Resolutions

-6.3.1 At WTSA, the in-force WTSA Resolutions should be examined with the objective to MOD or SUP completed/obsolete ones and parts thereof based on contributions from ITU-T Members.
+6.3.1 At WTSA, the in-force WTSA Resolutions should be examined with the objective to modify, merge, simplify, align or suppress completed or obsolete ones and parts thereof based on contributions.

-6.3.2 The following guiding principles might prove useful in the work on streamlining Resolutions and are be followed to the extent possible to help the ITU membership to draft proposals, so that WTSA Resolutions are concise and ITU-T focused; implementable; effective; and stay abreast with the evolution of telecommunication and information technologies and services standardization environment, taking into account WSIS Action Lines and SDGs:
+6.3.2 The following guiding principles might prove useful in the work on streamlining Resolutions and should be followed to the extent possible to help the ITU membership to draft proposals, so that WTSA Resolutions are concise, ITU-T focused, implementable, effective, and stay abreast of the evolution of Information and Communication Technologies (ICTs) and services standardization environment, taking into account WSIS Action Lines and SDGs:

 Table 1 Guiding principles for streamlining in-force WTSA Resolutions